DrNseven/D3D11-Wallhack/README.md

 D3D11 Hook Wallhack x86/x64

 1. Compile dll and inject into a d3d11 game
-2. Find models by brute-forcing Stride or IndexCount etc. (see universal.cpp: countnum == Stride)
+2. Find models by brute-forcing Stride or IndexCount etc. see universal.cpp
 3. Brute-force the correct depth of those models (countEdepth and countRdepth)

 - apex: Edepth = 1; Rdepth = 3;